Michael F. Jacobson: Junk food

+Trans fat

-Beginning in 1993, Jacobson spearheaded efforts to require that artificial trans fat, a potent cause of heart disease, be labeled on food packages.
+Beginning in 1993, Jacobson spearheaded efforts to require that artificial trans fat, a potent cause of heart disease, be labelled on food packages.
 As evidence of trans fat's harmfulness accumulated, in 2004 CSPI petitioned the Food and Drug Administration to ban the use of partially hydrogenated vegetable oil, the source of artificial trans fat.
 The FDA banned that oil in 2015, with June 18, 2018, being the effective date to stop using it.

+Plant-based diet

+In 2006, Jacobson and staff from the CSPI authored Six Arguments for a Greener Diet: How a More Plant-Based Diet Could Save Your Health and the Environment.
+The book critically examines the environmental, health and animal welfare consequences of animal source foods.
+The book suggests for people to adopt a plant-based diet such as the DASH diet or Mediterranean diet and eat more fruits, vegetables, legumes, whole grains, healthy oils with modest amounts of fish and some low-fat dairy products.
+A review stated that "Jacobson's book presents a well-researched case for Americans to pursue a diet embracing increased plant intake and decreased consumption of factory-farmed meat".
+The book has been published online at the CSPI website.

+Sodium

-He also led efforts to reduce the sodium content of processed foods, such as soups, snack foods, and processed meats.
+He has led efforts to reduce the sodium content of processed foods, such as soups, snack foods, and processed meats.
 Excess consumption of sodium increases the risk of high blood pressure, heart attacks, and strokes.
 In addition to publishing several books and reports, CSPI's work led to the FDA's issuing voluntary sodium-reduction guidelines in October 2021.